QunChang/qunchang/README.md

 - 👋 Hi, This is OpenSource Code by QunChang Inc
 - 👀 Wechat Web App(Both iOS Android)
-- 🌱 Html5 ESM BootStrap Swift Kotlin
+- 🌱 Html5 TypeScript BootStrap Swift Kotlin
 - 💞️ You Can send your outsourcing through Email below
 - 📫 developer@qunchang.com
--Thank You!
+- Thank You!